Senior Vice President/Chief Experience Officer, iQ Credit Union

 Donell Morgan’s role as Executive Director at Elevate Youth culminates his life’s experiences.
 He grew up in the inner city, began his basketball career in high school which continued through college.
 He played basketball around the world.
 After retiring from basketball, Donell worked with youth at Echo Glen Children’s Center, a detention home.
 For 10 years, he coached basketball at Umpqua Community College, which kick-started his mentorship of young African American men.
 He was the first African American coach in Douglas County.
 Donell worked to open two Boys & Girls clubs in his hometown of Tacoma.
 Donell recently earned his MBA at Willamette University and continues to build life-changing relationships.
 He’s coached Parkrose High School’s Varsity basketball team for the last 7 years.
 His goal is to give back to his communities all that was given to him and more.

 A Portland native and proud alumni of Benson High School, Kesha holds a Bachelor of Science in Human Development from Warner Pacific University.
 With 25 years of experience in working with youth and family serving organizations, Kesha has empowered the lives of countless youth.
 She’s been instrumental in mentoring, managing, and developing staff to effectively serve and elevate youth.
-As Chief of Staff, Kesha brings strong leadership and relationship-building skills and is wholeheartedly passionate about uplifting the lives of everyone she encounters.
+As Deputy Director, Kesha brings strong leadership and relationship-building skills and is wholeheartedly passionate about uplifting the lives of everyone she encounters.

 With over 40 years of experience, Tony Ande has held top roles like CEO, Executive Director, COO and CFO.
 He earned degrees from the University of Illinois, National University, the University of San Diego, and is a Certified Public Accountant.
 Known for expertise in accounting, financial analysis, leadership, and management, Tony is a true numbers guru.
 Beyond the office, he has volunteered for over 35 years with various non-profits.
 His favorite quote is from Harry S. Truman, “It’s amazing what you can accomplish when you do not care who gets the credit.”